telerik/kendo-ui-core/docs/controls/data-management/grid/adaptive.md

 # Adaptive Rendering

-As of the Kendo UI Q3 2013 release, the Grid widget supports adaptive enhancements, such as changes in styling and behavior, to provide consistency to the client device experience.
-For instance, when filtering or editing data on a mobile device, Kendo UI slides in a new screen for the user, which is a departure from the more desktop-like inline and popup behaviors.
-To see those features in action, check the [adaptive rendering demos](http://demos.telerik.com/kendo-ui/m/index#grid/adaptive).
+As of the [Kendo UI Q3 2013 release](http://www.telerik.com/blogs/new-in-kendo-ui-q3-2013), the Grid supports adaptive enhancements, such as changes in styling and behavior, to provide consistency to the client device experience.

+For instance, when you filter or edit data on a mobile device, Kendo UI slides in a new screen for the user, which is a departure from the rather desktop-like inline and popup behaviors.
+To see these features in action, refer to the [adaptive rendering demos](http://demos.telerik.com/kendo-ui/m/index#grid/adaptive).

 ## Getting Started